 Languages and Speech

 Mastery of language and speech is considered fundamental to good education.
 To this end there is an emphasis on offering the best and finest works that appear in Shakespeare, ancient and classical literature.
-In addition there is the opportunity to study the classical languages of Greek, Latin and Sanskrit.
 The study of languages is supported through many school activities such as literacy theme weeks, speech competitions, essay writing competitions, debating and school trips.

 Maths and Science